RikVoorhaar/website/teaching.md

 title: Teaching
 ---

-If I'm assisting a course you're taking this semester, don't hesitate to email me with questions!
+If I'm assisting a course you're taking this semester, don't hesitate to contact me via email or Discord if you have questions!

 ## Past Teaching